TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 HACS has this weird semi-official status within the Home Assistant ecosystem.
 The latest release was [announced on the official Home Assistant blog](https://www.home-assistant.io/blog/2024/08/21/hacs-the-best-way-to-share-community-made-projects/), yet there's no mention of it in the main Home Assistant documentation.
 The Home Assistant UI allows you to install third party integrations with a single click, but there's no direct way of installing HACS.

 For something intended to make installing custom integrations easier, installing HACS is surprisingly painful.
 The recommended way is to use the "Get HACS" addon for Home Assistant.
 However, as HACS is considered to be "advanced", it doesn't appear in the list of available addons in the Home Assistant UI.
-You need to [click on a link](https://hacs.xyz/docs/use/download/download/#to-download-hacs) which redirects to Home Assistant (remember to use Safari if on a Mac), and provides it with the location of the "Get HACS" GitHub repo.
-If everything has gone well you'll see a UI page for the addon with an install button
+You need to [click on a link](https://hacs.xyz/docs/use/download/download/#to-download-hacs) in your browser which redirects to Home Assistant (remember to use Safari if on a Mac), and provides it with the location of the "Get HACS" GitHub repo.
+If everything has gone well you'll see a UI page for the addon with an install button.

 {% include candid-image.html src="/assets/images/home-assistant/get-hacs.png" alt="Get HACS" %}

 Once installed, you'll get a start button and some instructions.
 Press start and switch to the `Log` tab.
+Wait for it to finish doing whatever it's doing.

 {% include candid-image.html src="/assets/images/home-assistant/get-hacs-log.png" alt="Get HACS log" %}